Blog Articles

 How Can You Personalize Your Onboarding Program?

 The onboarding plan for each employee should be different.
 After all, everyone in your organization has additional responsibilities and goals.
-But there are a few common steps you can take to help you create each 90-day plan.
+But there are a few common steps you can take to help you create each onboarding plan.

 Create an Onboarding Portal